frankcchen/Analyze-and-Visualize-Geo-tagged-Data/README.md

 # Geographical-Analysis-of-RSS-Data
 A side project done in the summer - it is able to read and analyze data from a live RSS feed (Rich Site Summary - an online source of frequently updated data).
-The analysis on earthquakes and life expectancy around the globe is used as examples here but in fact the code works with any other geotagged data, which is visualized on a GUI in Java - PApplet.
+The analysis on earthquakes and life expectancy around the globe is used as examples here but in fact the code works with any other geographically tagged data, which is then visualized on a GUI in Java - PApplet.

 This project: